Yo! Bum Rush the Show: Release and promotion

 Yo!
-Bum Rush the Show was released on February 10, 1987, by Def Jam Recordings and Columbia Records.
+Bum Rush the Show was released in March 1987 through Def Jam Recordings and Columbia Records.
 It was promoted with the release of two singles that year: "Public Enemy No. 1" in March and "You're Gonna Get Yours" in May.

 The album was largely ignored by radio programmers, including most African-American radio stations.
 On record charts, it reached the 125th position of the Billboard Top LPs and number 28 on the Top Black Albums in the United States.
 Jon Pareles reported in May 1987, however, that it had become one of hip hop's fastest selling records.
 By the following year, it had sold more than 300,000 copies in the US, and 400,000 by 1989.
 On October 3, 1994, the album was certified Gold by the Recording Industry Association of America, indicating 500,000 units moved.